bekou/ad_data/README.md

 #### Dependency parser ####

-In the repository, one can find the 4 models (Threshold, Edmond, Matrix-Tree Theorem (MTT), Transition-based) that we have developed for dependency parsing.
+In the repository, one can find the 4 models (Threshold, Edmond, Structured Prediction via the Matrix-Tree Theorem (MTT), Transition-based) that we have developed for dependency parsing.
 One should run the *run_script.py* file that serves as a main function.

 #### Dataset ####